 UK Anti-Corruption Summit sparks welcome debate but crucial questions remain unanswered

-IBA President David W Rivkin, who was in attendance, says he welcomed the discussions and outcomes of the summit, including moves by the UK and other nations to improve tax and ownership transparency.
+IBA President David W Rivkin, who attended the Summit, says he welcomed the discussions and outcomes of the Summit, including moves by the UK and other nations to improve tax and ownership transparency.

 Afghanistan, Kenya, France, the Netherlands and Nigeria confirmed they would follow the UK’s lead in establishing a public register of beneficial ownership, which includes the ownership details of any foreign company that owns assets in their country or bids for central government contracts.

 However, Knapp suggests the UK’s intention to only include details of those with 25 per cent or more shares or voting rights in a company may limit the register’s impact.

 ‘The 25 per cent threshold is going to be pretty easy to circumvent, taken on its own,’ she says.
 ‘The crucial part of the beneficial ownership register will be the other criteria which are about exercising full control in a company, including through a trust.
 Fraudsters will find a way around it but it may make it more complicated for them to get around.
 The onus rests on companies and business themselves to act properly, but this is not really dealt with in these laws.
 It’s going to have to come from elsewhere.’

 Robert Wyld, chair of the IBA Anti-Corruption Committee and partner at Johnson, Winter & Slattery in Sydney, says stronger political will is required to implement these and other initiatives to eradicate corruption altogether.

 ‘Where I think the focus needs to be is not on the individual role of certain private entities – lawyers being just one example – but on governments that need the political will to not only promote the changes set out in the Communiqué [issued by the UK Prime Minister’s Office] and the Country Statements, but the ongoing political leadership to see the changes implemented,’ he says.